azkiflay/ansible/README.md

   ssh myname@192.168.0.10 # ssh-keygen -R 192.168.0.10 # deletes any old key entry from ~/.ssh/known_hosts
 ```

 After ensuring the managed hosts can be accessed using a password-based authentication, the next step is to configure *ssh* to use the private and public keys created earlier for authenticating the Ansible controller with the managed hosts.
 But first we need to transfer the public key to the hosts.
 To that end, *ssh-copy-id* command followed by each host's IP address or domain name is used as shown in the following example.
-Since the public key was created with a custom name, so that is specified using the *-i* option.
+Note that the public key was created with a custom name earlier.
+Therefore, that the name of the public key has to be specified using the *-i* option.
 ```bash
   ssh-copy-id -i ~/.ssh/azkiflay.pub myname@192.168.0.10 # ssh-copy-id --> uses locally available keys to authorise logins on a remote machine
 ```